Sexual Assault Services – Gallup, NM

 Address: 111 S. 1st Street, Gallup, NM 87301

 Since February 2014, Sexual Assault Services of Northwest New Mexico in Farmington opened an office in Gallup to help community members in McKinley County and the Navajo Nation Chapter Houses in our area respond to, and overcome, sexual assault situations.
 We respond to all sexual assaults at the hospitals and clinics in our area.
-Our advocates provide CRISIS advocacy and support.
-We have a therapist that provides counseling.
+Our advocates provide crisis advocacy and support.
 The Gallup Staff works within our community to provide education, prevention and information presentations dealing with sexual assault for all age groups.

 SANE EXAMS – SEXUAL ASSAULT NURSE EXAMS